 Minimum Viable Product

-Note: The above picture are the examples of a- MVP and b- product.
+Note: The above picture is an example of an MVP and b- product.

-It is the sight of everyday occurrence that the start-ups try to bring their innovative or the great marketing impact idea into life.
-And, this is done by the means of a website or developing a mobile application.
+It is the sight of everyday occurrence that start-ups try to bring their innovative or great marketing impact idea to life.
+And, this is done by means of a website or developing a mobile application.
 But, according to recent research and findings, only 10% of them succeed.
 Do you want to why?
-The same question popped in our head with the same intensity.
+The same question popped into our heads with the same intensity.
 The answer is pretty simple; most of the businesses don’t even know what they are offering, and how different it is from the competitors.

 And, half of them don’t have any clue about the need of the customers in that area.
-We mean, ask yourself if a general audience requires pyjamas for the work from home, will you offer them with ready to wear at workplace denim.
+We mean, ask yourself if a general audience requires pajamas for work from home, will you offer them with ready to wear at workplace denim?
 Who wears denim in our homes?
 We don’t.
 And, the example provides us with the pretty evident idea that knowing what your target customers require is IMPORTANT!